CBPFGMS/cbpfgms.github.io/pbifdc/README.md

-# GMS BI: CBPF Contributions, force-directed graph
+# GMS BI: Contributions flow, force-directed graph

 Data visualisation for the Country-based Pooled Funds (CBPF) contributions in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-contributions) .
 The datavis contains several elements:

 - A top banner showing the contributions (total amount; pledge amount for future years), the number of donors and the number of CBPFs for the selected year;
-- A control banner allowing the selection of the year, the geopositioning (in a map) of the nodes, showing/hiding the nodes' labels and downloading the corresponding CSV;
+- A control panel allowing the selection of the year, the geopositioning (in a map) of the nodes and showing/hiding the nodes' labels;
 - A force-directed graph with all the donors and CBPFs for the selected year.
 In the force-directed graph each node represents a country, and each link represents the amount donated/received by the donor/CBPF pair.
 - A legend panel, which shows information for the entire selected year, for the country hovered over and for the link hovered over.
 The legend panel can be hovered as well.
+- Two buttons at the top right hand side, for downloading the CSV file (according to the selected options) and for displaying a description of the chart.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbifdc.png" width="450">

 #### Interactivity:

 - The CBPFs and their respective donors can be filtered by region, using the menu at the top left corner in the force-directed graph area.
 Select `All` to show all donors/CBPFs again.
-- During the map view you can zoom in/out the visualisation.
+- While in the map view you can zoom in/out the visualisation.
 Use the mouse wheel or the touchpad to zoom in/out, click and move to pan.
 - Hovering over the donors, CBPFs or their links changes the legends on the right-hand side.
 The default legend is also interactive.